cava01134/BPI-Doc/docs/Leaf_S3_doc/en/Arduino/Basic.md

 ![](../assets/images/Leaf-S3.png)

-### Enter code
+### SPI experiment: code

 Open the Arduino IDE.
-Although it is possible to copy the code directly, we recommend that you enter the code manually to familiarize yourself with it.
-(This program requires the DFRobot_BME280 library, which needs to be downloaded at [GitHub](https://github.com/DFRobot/DFRobot_BME280), and unzip it to the Arduino\ Library folder) The code is as follows:
+Although the code can be copied directly, we recommend that you manually enter the code yourself to familiarize yourself.
+(This program requires the DFRobot_BME280 library, which needs to be downloaded from [GitHub](https://github.com/DFRobot/DFRobot_BME280) and uncompressed to the Arduino\ Library folder.)
+The code is as follows:

 <details>
 <summary>Expand to view</summary>